facebook/metro/docs/Configuration.md

 #### `resolverMainFields`

-Type: `Array<string>` (default: ['browser', 'main'])
+Type: `Array<string>`

 Specify the fields in package.json files that will be used by the module resolver to do redirections when requiring certain packages.
-For example, using `['browser', 'main']` will use the `browser` field if it exists and will default to `main` if it doesn't.
+The default is `['browser', 'main']`, so the resolver will use the `browser` field if it exists and `main` otherwise.

 #### `extraNodeModules`